algolia/kubernetes-hands-on/06-deployment/README.md

 1. Deploy multiple nginx.
 The image name is `nginx`, see: https://hub.docker.com/_/nginx/
 2. Play with the scaling up/down & the deployment of new versions
-3. Try accessing your `deployment` of nginx from outside of k8s, without changing the configuration.
-Do you manage to do it?
+3. Do you think you can access your `deployment` of nginx from outside of k8s, *without changing the configuration*?
-	* If yes, how did you manage to do it?
-	* If no, what do you think is missing?

 ## Clean up

 ```bash
 $ kubectl delete deployment,rs,pod --all
 ```

+## Answers

+3. Nop, same as the pod.
+A `deployment` only creates pods, it doesndo anything else